HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART2.md

 - Teams Calling - It uses phone system technology and PSTN to call internally and externally.

+- During presentation instead of saying word um… just use silence.

+- Update in a stand-up meeting is to talk about what you did yesterday, what you will do today, and if there are any blockers.
+Even if you don’t have any PR or documentation ready, don’t be afraid to discuss what you did yesterday.
+It includes telling the team that you are spending time trying to understand the new architecture or the product definition for the entire day.
+The manager wants to know whether or not you are blocked during this status update.
+However, most importantly, they want to hear the delta of what you did yesterday compared to today.
+A status update is a good environment to reiterate your efforts on the project and set timeline expectations, such as any delays in the project delivery.
+Create a short summary list before the status update.
+  1. What did I do? - Research on System X and Product Spec Y. Found out that System X requires IT approval.
+  2. What will I do? - Look into the codebase of architecture X. Does anyone know which repository I should start with or who the owner of system X is?
+  3. Blockers - No Blockers for now

 ## Architectural

 - We should use arrows one way and two accordingly and shapes doesn’t represent any meaning, we just need to be consistent in shapes.